connormcd/audit_utility/README.md

 g_inserts_audited - whether to log inserts as well as updates and deletes.
 Defaults to false.

+g_always_log_header - whether to log a header record for inserts even if insert capture at table level is off.
+Default to false.

 g_job_name - the scheduler job name for partition name tidy up.
 Defaults to AUDIT_PARTITION_NAME_TIDY_UP

 g_log_level - The amount of logging we do.
 1= dbms_output, 2=maint table, 3=both.
 Defaults to 3